Jerry McCullough

 Jerry McCullough (born November 26, 1973) is an American former professional basketball player.
 He spent most of his professional career playing in Europe.

 College career

 McCullough played college basketball at Pittsburgh, from 1991 to 1996.

 Professional career

 McCullough was the top-tier level French League's Best Scorer, in 1998.
 McCullough also got French League Foreign MVP in the same year.
+McCullough now works at Bronx Charter School for Excellence 2 Middle School where he is a Physical Education teacher and a basketball coach for the school.